-The Query Profiler is automatically enabled in Kibana.
+The Search Profiler is automatically enabled in Kibana.
 It is located under the Dev Tools tab in Kibana.

 Open Kibana in your web browser and log in.
 If you are running Kibana